tizianogallo/classification-exploration/Ensemble/README.md

 - When you want to squeeze out extra performance beyond linear models
 - Random Forest is a great default first ensemble to try
 - Gradient Boosting tends to win on tabular data competitions
-- When you have enough compute — ensembles are slower to train
+- When you have enough compute, ensembles are slower to train

 ## Limitations
 - Less interpretable than single models — harder to explain predictions